News Applications Editor, The Dallas Morning News

 Daniel’s awards include the 2008 Edgar A. Poe Award from the White House Correspondents Association; the 2009 Award in Criminal Justice Reporting from John Jay College of Criminal Justice; a 2007 finalist for an Investigative Reporters and Editors award, and numerous regional awards.
 Prior to that, as Database Editor for Center for Public Integrity, he ran one of the largest CAR teams in journalism, garnering several national awards.
 Daniel is a 1999 graduate of Haverford College.
 He lives in Seattle with his wife, their two Maine coon cats, and a Pomeranian puppy.

-Location: Pavilion 1 Audience level:
+Location: Pavilion 1 Level: